-10 Entry to the UK
+9 Entry to the UK

 Selected Fellows who do not have the right to reside and/or work in the UK will require a visa and must ascertain which category of visa is most suitable.
 The successful applicant must already be in receipt of a visa permitting entry for research purposes for the period of the fellowship.
-The School of Advanced Study is unable to assist applicants with visa sponsorship.
 Details of visa categories can be found on the UKVI website here.

-11 Method of application
+10 Method of application

-Applicants must submit the online application form by the deadline of Wednesday 19 June 2024 together with:
+Applicants must submit the online application form by the deadline of November 22 2024 together with:

-- a Research Proposal detailing the research project to be carried out during the Fellowship (maximum: 500 words); - A statement outlining how the applicant would promote inclusion, participation and engagement within their research (maximum: 250 words); - a short CV (not usually longer than four pages including Publications)
+- a Research Proposal detailing the research project to be carried out during the Fellowship (maximum: 500 words); - a short CV (not usually longer than four pages including Publications).